 That has been accompanied by 2 million deaths in the Americas, 1.2 million in Europe, 582 million in Southeast Asia, 239.7 million in the Eastern Mediterranean, 119.8 million in Africa and 67.4 million in the Western Pacific.

-Tedros called for “an urgent reversal, from the majority of vaccines going to high-income countries, to the majority going to low-income countries.
-Accordingly, WHO is calling for a moratorium on boosters until at least the end of September, to enable at least 10 percent of the population of every country to be vaccinated.”
+Tedros called for "an urgent reversal, from the majority of vaccines going to high-income countries, to the majority going to low-income countries."
+He said WHO also sought a moratorium on boosters at least until the end of September, which would allow "at least 10% of the population of every country to be vaccinated."

-He put the onus of responsibility on the handful of countries and companies that control the global supply of vaccines and on the Group of 20 major economies that are the biggest producers, consumers and donors of COVID-19 vaccines.
+He put the onus of responsibility on the handful of countries and companies that control the global supply of vaccines, and also on the Group of 20 major economies that are the biggest producers, consumers and donors of COVID-19 vaccines.

 "It’s no understatement to say that the course of the pandemic depends on the leadership of the G-20 countries," said Tedros.
 "One month from now, the G-20 health ministers will meet, ahead of the G-20 summit in October.
 I call on them to make concrete commitments to support WHO’s global vaccination targets."

-White House Press Secretary Jen Psaki told reporters that U.S. President Joe Biden’s administration considers WHO’s call for a moratorium posits a flawed dilemma between donating vaccines abroad or using them domestically to provide boosters.
-She also suggested the Group of Seven rich democracies — Britain, Canada, France, Germany, Italy, Japan and the United States — must shoulder greater responsibility.
+White House Press Secretary Jen Psaki told reporters that U.S. President Joe Biden's administration believes WHO's call for a moratorium creates an artificial dilemma: whether to donate vaccines abroad or use them domestically to provide boosters.
+But she also suggested that the Group of Seven rich democracies — Britain, Canada, France, Germany, Italy, Japan and the United States — have to shoulder greater responsibility.